-Filed under: Art, JD, Leisure, travel & sport
+Filed under: Art & architecture, JD, Leisure, travel & sport

 I’m sure there is a salutary point to this post, JD and no doubt it will unfold as the day goes on.
 Is it “shiny new additions to a decrepit and disintegrating framework”?

 Or being a little more obscure there is even a Paris connection…